 possible testing venue.
 But the longest publicly-accessible portion of Bonneville is barely nine miles long.
 And after our 2007 test of the

-Valentine One versus the BEL (Beltronics) STi Driver, we knew we'd need more than 12 miles of running room.
+Valentine One versus the BEL (Beltronics) STi Magnum, we knew we'd need more than 12 miles of running room.

 After some weeks spent poking about the desert southwest, ranging as far west as California and north into Nevada, evaluating possible sites, we